sematext/docs/docs/logs/fields.md

 <img src="../../images/logs/logs_field_editor_edit.png " alt="Logs Field Editor - Editing Fields">

-The changes done to the field are only applied to the data shipped after the change was done.
-Once the changes are applied the Field Editor will give you an option to re-index your old data - [learn more](/logs/fields/#re-indexing-data).
+The changes done to a field are only applied to the logs shipped after the change was done.
+Once the changes are applied, the Field Editor will give you an option to re-index your old logs - [learn more](/logs/fields/#re-indexing-data).

 ### Removing Fields